Escape of mass and entropy for diagonal flows in real rank one situations: Modification of the partition from

 The construction of $\mc P$ and the proofs of its properties proceeds in a number of steps.

 \begin{enumerate}[1)] \item Pick a subset $Q\subseteq\homsp$ which is open, relatively compact and which has mass $\sigma(Q) > 1-\eps$.
-Pick an injectivity radius $r$ of $Q$ and decompose $Q$ (up to measure zero) into finitely many subsets $Q_1,\ldots, Q_R$ with positive measure such that each of these subsets is contained in a box (or Bowen ball) with radius $r/16$.
+Pick an injectivity radius $r$ of $Q$ and decompose $Q$ (up to measure zero) into finitely many subsets $Q_1,\ldots, Q_R$ with positive measure such that each of these subsets is contained in a Bowen ball with parameter $r/16$.
 Set

 \item For each $i=1,\ldots, R$ and each $j\in\N$ let $Q_{ij}$ be the set of points $x\in Q_i$ which return to $Q$ with the $j$-th step but not earlier, that is

 Set